giatronchin/ObsidianVault-repo/Django.md

 of information about your data.
 Model are class-instances defined in the module `djanog.db.models.Model` and each attribute represent a database field.
 Django also define custom API to interact to the db/Model via python code instead of SQL statements.

+Devs needs to add the app in `settings.py` under `INSTALLED_APPS` in order being able to create table based on Model class.

 ```sql
 CREATE TABLE user(
 	"id" serial NOT NULL PRIMARY KEY,